princenyeche/jiraone/report.md

                                         pull="active", user_type="atlassian")
 ```

-* generate a report of the number of Dashboard on the Instance, who's the owner and who it is shared with.
+* Generate a report of the number of Dashboard on the Instance, who's the owner and who it is shared with.

 ```python
 from jiraone import LOGIN, PROJECT